 We have published a comprehensive guide to the Ledger Nano X for beginners.
 The article goes through the installation of the device step by step and introduces its functionality.

-A crypto wallet is a graphical user interface (GUI) to a blockchain.
-Without wallet software, transactions would be very difficult to make for the average investor.
+In practice, a crypto wallet offers a graphical user interface to the blockchain.
+Without wallets, sending cryptos would be very difficult for a basic user.

-Cryptocurrencies are always stored in the blockchain – not in wallets.
-The wallet software declares to the network that you have the right (the keys) to send coins from a certain address.
+Cryptocurrencies are always stored in the blockchain, not in a wallet.
+Your wallet app broadcasts a message to the network and tells other participants that you own the coins at a particular address.

-Most crypto wallets are free apps, computer software, or online services.
-Cold wallets typically cost between 50 and 200 euros, depending on the manufacturer and model.
-A small investor can use the free options until the portfolio has grown to thousands of euros.
-That is when it makes sense to invest for example 100 euros in a cold wallet.
+Most cryptocurrency wallets are free mobile apps, computer software, or browser-based services.
+Cold wallets typically cost between 50 and 200 euros depending on the model.
+A small investor will be fine by starting with free wallets.

 A crypto wallet requires careful use

-A crypto wallet must be used carefully to keep its contents safe from cybercriminals.
-In a way, the same applies to traditional wallets, but there are a couple of additional factors that should be taken into account before using a crypto wallet.
+A crypto wallet must be managed carefully to protect its contents from cybercriminals.
+The same applies to traditional wallets, but additional factors should be considered before using a crypto wallet.

 Diligence starts with transactions.
-Cryptocurrencies must first be transferred from the crypto exchange to your wallet.
-In other words, you have to make a withdrawal from the crypto exchange to the right address.
-This is not difficult in theory, but countless beginners have made mistakes by sending the coins to the wrong address.
+Cryptocurrencies must first be transferred from a crypto exchange into your wallet.
+In other words, you have to withdraw coins to the correct address.
+Countless beginners have made mistakes by sending the coins to the wrong address.

-These days many amateurs are confused by the fact that cryptocurrencies run in different networks.
-For example, stablecoins are actively used in 5-6 different networks (Ethereum, Tron, BNB Chain, etc.).
-This means that crypto exchanges might offer half a dozen different networks to withdraw your coins to.
+Many amateurs are confused by cryptocurrencies running on different networks.
+For example, stablecoins are actively used in 5-6 networks (Ethereum, Tron, BNB Chain, etc.).
+Crypto exchanges might offer half a dozen different networks for withdrawing your coins.

-If you are unsure what option to choose, make a withdrawal with a small amount first or contact customer support.
-Be careful not to post anything on social media, because you might reveal your wallet address to others.
-After that, anyone can check the balance and find out your transaction history.
+If you are unsure what network to choose, withdraw with a tiny amount first or contact customer support.
+Don’t post help requests on social media because you’ll reveal your wallet address to others.

-Do not store backup codes on your computer or mobile device – even as an image!
+Do not store backup codes on your computer or mobile device.
 Keep them on paper in a safe place.
 You can also split the paper in two and store each part in a different physical location.